Rediscover your strengths in a highly confidential, safe environment

 Here, our expert team of mental health professionals develops an individualized treatment plan centered in evidence-based medicine and specific to you.
-Your plan is based on a comprehensive psychosocial assessment that guides the creation of your 30-day treatment protocol.
+Your plan is based on a psychosocial assessment that guides the creation of your 4-6-week treatment timeline.
 The goals of your treatment plan focus on rebuilding those natural and acquired skills and restoring your ability to manage conflicts, challenges, and outcomes.

 Upon admission, your treatment begins with: